janmonschke/janmonschke.github.com/content/blog/2021-05-20-flexible-color-definitions-in-design-systems/index.md

 When hovered, the component's background changes correctly.
 However, the text becomes a lot less readable because `opacity` is applied to the entire element which includes its child elements:

-<a href="#" class="ButtonLink1">ButtonLink</a>
+<a href="#" class="ButtonLink1" onclick="return false;">ButtonLink</a>

-Not only is this bad for the readbility, it's also not correct according to the design spec which only specifies an change in opacity for the background.
+Not only is this bad for the readbility, it's also not correct according to the design spec which only specifies a change in opacity for the background.
+The text should keep its original color.

 Instinctively I want to solve this issue by defining a new variable `colors-space-green-opacity-50` that is a `rgba()` copy of the original color.
 That color is then used as the background color for the hovered button.
 That is a valid approach and gets you to the solution quickly.

-Another approach is to define the "raw" RGB values of `space green` as its own variable and use that variable for the base color definition and the hover color.
-LEt me show you what I mean by "raw" RGB values:
+Another approach is to define the "raw" RGB values of `space green` as their own variable and use that variable for the base color definition and the hover color.
+Let me show you what I mean by "raw" RGB values:

 ```css
 :root {